rajeevkarthika/CPIA/README.md

 ### Technologies Used

-This analysis is based in Python and utilizes the following libraries:
+This analysis is based in Python and utilises the following libraries:

 - NumPy and pandas for data manipulation and analysis